LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 # Concurrency

-## What is it?

 * Pessimistic locking – prevent edits when an entity is being edited
 * Optimistic locking – allow edit but check before save if the item has been edited since it was read

 --

 ## Concurrency in Litium

 * Optimistic concurrency is available **only in Ecommerce area**

 * No other areas have concurrency checks!

 * It is possible to enforce pessimistic concurrency with DistributedLock:
     ```C#
     using (_distributedLockService.AcquireLock(key, TimeSpan.FromSeconds(10)))
     {